ahaas207/WhimsicalWonderWeaver/README.md

 ## Features

-- **Create Your Adventure:** Use interactive text boxes to input names and make choices that influence the story.
+- **Create Your Adventure:** Use interactive text boxes to input names and places to make choices that influence the story.
-- **Learn About Grammars:** Discover fun facts about programming grammars by hovering over heart icons.
-- **Visual Output:** Enjoy colorful, pixel-art graphics that make the experience visually delightful.

 ## Built With